 At the top of the charter page, you will find a link to subscribe to the NNI TF Mailing List.

-This is the PDF version of the ratified NNI Task Force “SHAKEN” document.
+- Signature-based Handling of Asserted information using toKENs (SHAKEN) (ATIS-1000074.v003).
+This is the PDF of version .003 of the ratified NNI Task Force “SHAKEN” document.
 Signature-based Handling of Asserted information using toKENs (SHAKEN) is an industry framework for managing the deployment of Secure Telephone Identity (STI) technologies with the purpose of providing end-to-end cryptographic authentication and verification of the telephone identity and other information in an IP-based service provider voice network.
 This specification defines the framework for telephone service providers to create signatures in SIP and validate initiators of signatures.
 It defines the various classes of signers and how the verification of a signature can be used towards the mitigation and identification of illegitimate use of national telecommunications infrastructure and to protect its users.

-- Joint ATIS/SIP FORUM Technical Report – IP NNI Profile
+- Joint ATIS/SIP FORUM Technical Report – IP NNI Profile (ATIS-1000063)

 This is the ratified version of the IP NNI Profile Specification, published by the joint ATIS/SIP Forum NNI Task Force.
 The IP-NNI Profile Specification defines a reference architecture and specifications for both the protocol and media as it appears “on-the-wire” at interconnect points.
 The specifications reference commonly used IETF, 3GPP, and other related industry specifications and identify protocol extensions and capability information needed for all-IP telephony peering.

-- Joint ATIS/SIP Forum Technical Report – IP Interconnection Routing
+- Joint ATIS/SIP Forum Technical Report – IP Interconnection Routing (ATIS-1000062)

 This is the ratified version of the IP Interconnection Routing Report, published by the joint ATIS/SIP Forum NNI Task Force.
 The IP-NNI Routing Technical Report documents mechanisms for identifying the preferred IP interconnection point for a given TN.
 This report presents multiple views of current IP interconnection mechanisms based on aggregate PSTN constructs, interim solutions based on all-IP routing using a per-TN registry, and a consideration of hybrid approaches across both mechanisms during the transition to all-IP.